-According to the Graduate Management Admission Council (GMAC), 32% of prospective business school students are interested in a career in investment banking after they graduate.
-This makes it the fourth most popular career choice after consulting, tech, and financial services.
+According to the Graduate Management Admission Council (GMAC), 29% of millennial and 36% of Gen Z prospective b-school students are interested in a career in investment banking after they graduate.
+This makes it one of the most popular career choices among areas like consulting, tech, and financial services.

 But is investment banking a good career path?

-Alongside salaries and prestige, a major advantage of launching a career in investment banking is the significant responsibility you’ll earn early on in your journey.
+A major advantage of launching a career in investment banking is the significant responsibility you’ll take on early on in your journey.
+Starting out in the industry is often compared to drinking from a fire hose.

 “When you're given responsibility, that’s a vote of confidence.
-It means you're the one driving the business, so all the decisions come from you,” says Farooq Rohaizat, EM rates trading analyst at Morgan Stanley and graduate of Imperial College London’s MSc in Finance.
+It means you're the one driving the business, so all the decisions come from you,” says Farooq Rohaizat, EM rates trading associate at Morgan Stanley and graduate of Imperial College Business School's MSc in Finance.

 But the investment banking career path isn't easy, gaining early responsibility comes with increased risks and higher pressure.
-As a junior, Farooq handles clients, trades, and completes ad hoc tasks, all while learning the complex world of investment banking.
+When he first started as an EM Rates trading analyst, Farooq immediately took on a great deal of responsibility, handling clients, trades, and completing ad hoc tasks, all while learning the complex world of investment banking.

-“With someone new to the job like me a lot of my day is trying to figure things out.
+“When I was new to the job a lot of my day was spent trying to figure things out.
 What is the next trade?
 And what if this happens?
 And how do I get out of the trade if this happens?” he explains.

 Nadia Zaman, vice president in investment banking at Evercore and a Cornell MBA grad, says a major challenge of the investment banking industry is the unpredictability and frequent late nights.